og0815/sandbox/README.md

-sandbox
+Sandbox
 =======

 A sandbox to experiment in.
+All subfolders are single projects, mostly to show something or to try something out.